ujcs/projectamp/README.md

 **Development Stack (Still under consideration and evaluation):**

-- Python (Flexibility and simplicity)
-- Django (Framework seems to be frequently recommended for similar needs)
-- MySQL (Already utilized for Wordpress in typical development environment, seems to make sense) *Still under consideration.
-Angular or React might be better.
-MERN stack has been suggested as more responsive and scalable than utilizing Python.*
+- PERN/MERN stack has been suggested as more responsive and scalable than utilizing Python.*

 **Unknown (Need to further research) tool needs/integration:**